owenkyang/Power-Outage-Predictor/README.md

 The metric we will be using is precision.

 ## Group Definition
-- **Group X** = not_intentional (contains severe weather, system operability disruption, equipment failure and fuel supply emergency)
+- **Group 1** = High `INDUSTRY.CONSUMPTION` (Anything greater than the median of `INDUSTRY.CONSUMPTION`)
-- **Group Y** = Everything else (intentional attack, public appeal, islanding)
+- **Group Y** = Low `INDUSTRY.CONSUMPTION` (Anything less than the median of `INDUSTRY.CONSUMPTION`)

 ## Hypotheses
-- **Null Hypothesis (H0)**: The model is fair across the different CAUSE.CATEGORY.
-The RMSE for Group X and Group Y are approximatley the same, and any observed differences are due to random chance.
-- **Alternative Hypothesis (H1)**: The model is unfair, showing a significant difference in RMSE between Group X (not_intentional) and Group Y (Everything Else).

-## Test Statistic and Significance Level
-- The test statistic is the absolute difference in RMSE between the two groups.
-The permutation test involves shuffling the ‘CAUSE.CATEGORY’ labels and recalculating this difference.
-The significance level we choose is 0.05 as it is a common metric of significance.

-## P-Value and Conclusion
-- After performing the permutation test for 1,000 iterations, the p-value is determined by calculating the proportion of permutations in which the observed test statistic is at least as extreme as the test statistic from the original dataset.
+**Null Hypothesis:** My model is fair.
+The precision for causes for outages that happen in regions of high industry consumption is roughly the causes for outages that happen in regions of low industry consumption.
+**Alternative Hypothesis:** My model is unfair.
+The precision for outages that in happen in regions of high industry consumption is lower than the causes for outages that happen in regions of low industry consumption.

+**Test Stat**: Difference of precision between the two groups

+**Significance Level**: 0.05

+<iframe src="assets/fair.html" width="800" height="600" frameborder="0"></iframe>

-- **P-Value**: 0.15
+**P-Value**: 0.881

-- **Conclusion**: With a p-value of 0.15, which is above the commonly used significance level of 0.05, we do not have sufficient evidence to reject the null hypothesis.
-This means that we cannot conclude that there is a significant difference in RMSE between the two groups, and the observed difference is likely due to random chance.
+With a p-value of 0.881, we fail to reject the null.
+This means that any difference in precision between the two groups is roughly due to chance.

-## Report Conclusion
-Our analysis provides valuable insights into the causes and characteristics of major power outages in the United States.
-The cleaned and preprocessed dataset, along with our exploratory data analysis and hypothesis testing, helped us understand the key factors affecting power outages.
-Our predictive model can assist energy companies in implementing preventative measures to minimize the impact of power outages on customers.

-By conducting a fairness analysis, we ensured that our model is equitable and does not disproportionately affect certain groups.
-This comprehensive approach allows us to make informed recommendations for improving the resilience of the power grid and enhancing the reliability of electricity supply.

-Overall, our project demonstrates the importance of data-driven decision-making in addressing complex challenges in the energy sector.